 You may want to decide on this yourself, or you may want to wait until the first meeting then lead a discussion in which you all hammer out the details together.
 Some questions to consider:

 a) How often will we meet?
 When and where?
 For how long?
-It’s easiest meet at the same time and place every week (or every other week or every month), but if you have members from different parts of the city, you may want to rotate where you meet.
-Or rotate when you meet – sometimes on weekends, sometimes on weekdays, for example.
+It’s easiest meet at the same time and place every week (or every other week or every month), but if you have members from different parts of the city, you may want to rotate where you meet or do Zoom meetings.

 c) Will group members read the submissions ahead of time?
 If so, when will writers need to email their submissions to give everyone enough time to read them before the meeting?

 d) Will writers read their submissions out loud to the group?
 This has its pros and cons.
-On the one hand, it can be very helpful for writers to hear their own prose out loud, and it means members don’t have read the submission ahead of time.
-For poetry, reading out loud is basically essentially.
+On the one hand, it can be very helpful for writers to hear their own prose out loud, and for poetry, reading out loud is basically essentially.
 However, for prose submissions, reading out loud can take up a lot of time (especially with longer pieces), which means less time to discuss.

 For giving and receiving feedback, I recommend the following guidelines:

 -The writer doesn’t speak when others are discussing their work.
 At the end of the discussion, the writer can ask clarifying questions, but should refrain from explaining or defending (“what I meant was…” “you said it didn’t seem realistic, but that actually happened to me…”)

 -Feedback should be constructive.
 “I didn’t like the story” is not constructive, whereas, “I’m not sure I understand your protagonist’s motivation in this scene,” is constructive.